 In the Greenroom aims to be a positive, supportive and useful resource for artists, patrons and theatre enthusiasts alike.
 We hope to help connect the arts community and encourage its growth.
 We work to highlight places where theatre, art, and ideas are being promoted, nurtured and created in Toronto.

 HALLIE SELINE – Co-founder & Editor in Chief

 Hallie is a country bumpkin from the beautiful Eastern Townships of Quebec.
 Seeking adventure and education, she moved to la belle ville de Montreal.
-She then proceeded to hide away at the University of Toronto Mississauga and Sheridan College for four years to soak in a degree and diploma in Theatre & Drama Studies, enriching her love of acting.
-Now she has made it through the haze to the bustling and wonderful artistic community of Toronto.
+She then proceeded to hide away at the University of Toronto Mississauga and Sheridan College for a few years to soak in a degree and diploma in Theatre & Drama Studies, enriching her love of acting.
+She has since made it through the haze to the bustling and wonderful artistic community of Toronto.
 She is a proud founding member of The Howland Company a Toronto-based artist ensemble.
 For inspiration, she looks to the human spirit, the quiet things that no one stops to listen to, the noise that makes beautiful music, the strength of the body and… well… glitter, for she believes it makes everything better.
 Oh yeah, she’s an actor.

 Connect with Hallie: